mpod/kernel-playground/README.md

 ## Linux driver for BMP280 sensor ##

 Driver for BMP280 sensor is implemented in `bmp280/bmp280.c` file.
 Implementation is based on I2C and IIO support from Linux kernel.
-Runt `make` to compile the driver source code.
+Run `make` to compile the driver source code.

 ```